 The second half of the year update to ‘2021/22 priorities and operational planning guidance: October 2021 to March 2022’ has been released to a backdrop of upcoming seasonal pressures that are likely to be intensified by the ongoing impact of the COVID-19 pandemic.

 The good news is that systems using Consultant Connect will be well placed to meet the requirements in several ways.
 In addition, the new EROC data codes have been built into our Advice & Guidance solutions meaning Consultant Connect data can be directly submitted to NHSE as part of your EROC data set (read our recent blog article).

-Requirement: 12 advice and guidance requests / triages per 100 outpatient first attendance
+Requirement: 12 advice and guidance requests / triages per 100 outpatient first attendance by March 2022

 The requirement for the delivery of a minimum of ‘12 advice and guidance requests per 100 outpatient first attendances, or equivalent via other triage approaches, by March 2022’ will be achievable by systems using Consultant Connect for Advice & Guidance.

 However, for your Advice & Guidance service to work successfully the responding clinicians need to answer the requests.
 This may sound obvious, but no amount of encouraging clinicians to use advice & guidance can overcome an unreliable service.
 Local advice from a local clinician is always the best option, but, if a local clinician is not available systems have been using our switch on/switch off virtual NHS consultant service to answer calls and respond to written requests and ultimately free up local resources.
 Over 70% of calls to National Consultant Network clinicians result in the patient avoiding hospital.